LotharieSlayer/telebot/README.md

 # Telebot
-Hyper-modular Telegram plugin bot in Typescript using Telegraf, Enmap.
+A hyper-modular Telegram plugin bot in Typescript using Telegraf and Enmap.

 # Prerequisites
 - [Node v18.x](https://github.com/nvm-sh/nvm)

 # Installation
-- `npm i` then `npm run start`, it's that simple!
+- Run `npm i` and then `npm run start`, it's as simple as that!
-- You just need to add your token bot in `src/config.json` from [BotFather /token](https://t.me/botfather) !
+- Don't forget to add your bot token to `src/config.json` from [BotFather /token](https://t.me/botfather)!
-- If you want to start using the set_the_table plugin example, go set your ChatID in `src/plugins/set_the_table/files/config.json`
+- If you want to start using the set_the_table plugin example, set your ChatID in `src/plugins/set_the_table/files/config.json`.

 # How To Use
-This project is the core of your next Telegram bot, plugins has specific constraints to make it easy to program.
-To create a new plugin, create a new folder under `plugins/`, name it.
-After that you want to have a `commands/` and `events/` folder.
-It is where you can set commands to use for your Telegram bot, and get events from Telegram API when receiving interactions.
-Go check the two plugin examples I did!
-In each plugins you can add an init.ts file with an init() function to start automatically loops for example at launches of the bot!
+This project serves as the core of your next Telegram bot.
+Plugins have specific guidelines to make programming easy.
+To create a new plugin, make a new folder under `plugins/`, and give it a name.
+Next, add a `commands/` and `events/` subfolder.
+These folders are where you can set commands for your Telegram bot and handle events from the Telegram API when interactions occur.
+Check out the two example plugins I've provided!
+Within each plugin, you can include an `init.ts` file with an `init()` function that automatically starts loops, for instance, during bot launches.

-# Register commands to BotFather
+# Register Commands with BotFather
-Go again to the conversation with BotFather to /setcommands of these two plugins examples !
+Return to your conversation with BotFather and use the `/setcommands` command for these two example plugins!
 ```
 start - Hello!
 help - Get help!